 We experienced heavy rain overnight in Chattooga County, but that is just a taste of what is to come.
 According to the Chattooga BOE Weather Link System, Summerville received 1.53 inches of rain, Holland – 1.37 inches of rain and Cloudland – .98 inches of rain.
 Partly-sunny skies will rule the day for Monday and it will be cold tonight with temperatures back down in the mid 30’s by morning.
 Then on Tuesday, multiple rounds of rain could bring 8-10 inches of rain to our part of the state.
 With the rain comes the potential for flash floods.
 See below for more information:

 Beth and Scott Quinn were the winners of last week’s WZQZ Birthday & Anniversary Club.
 Here are this week’s names:

-Here is the latest arrest report from the Chattooga County Sheriff’s Office for Tuesday, September 25, 2018:
+Here is the latest arrest report from the Chattooga County Sheriff’s Department for Monday, February 18, 2019:

 A Union Street, Summerville woman reported an incident of vandalism to the Summerville Police Department, saying someone had scratched a vehicle that was parked in her yard.

 Two people were arrested on drug charges last Friday in Summerville after city police pulled the two over for not wearing a seat belt.